Trash-cli : A Commandline Trashcan For Unix-like Systems

 In this brief tutorial, we will be discussing how to install and use ‘Trash-cli’ utility in Linux.

-Trash-cli : A Command Line Recycle Bin For Unix-like Systems
+Trash-cli : A Commandline Trashcan (Recycle Bin) For Unix-like Systems

-Trash-cli is available on the default repositories of most Linux distributions.
+Trash-cli is available in the default repositories of most Linux distributions.

 To install it on Arch Linux and its derivatives: